 The Q5 has an option for rear-side airbags and comes standard with all-wheel drive.
 Audi has finally included Bluetooth on the standard equipment list, while blind-spot monitors are offered almost across the board.
 You'll spend extra for a rearview camera, thugh.

 Good outward vision extends from the Q5's driver seat.
 It has big side-view mirrors, and its rear headrests don't cut too much into the view directly to the back.

 Still, our scores come down chiefly to crash-test data.
-The National Highway Traffic Safety Administration (NHTSA) gives it four stars overall, with a five-star side-impact rating.
-The Insurance Institute for Highway Safety (IIHS) gives it "Good" ratings, though it hasn't been subjected to the new small-overlap test, which means it does not qualify for Top Safety Pick+ status.
+The NHTSA says it's a four-star car overall, though it earns a five-star rating for side-impact protection.
+The IIHS hands it good scores in most categories, though it hasn't been through the new small-overlap test, which means it does not qualify for Top Safety Pick+ status.